Dental Office Settings COVID-19 Reopening Guidelines

 - Cleaning, disinfection, and sanitation protocols for dental settings, including how to disinfect dental instruments

 - Personal protective equipment (PPE) for dental professionals, including face shields, masks, and safety goggles

 - Proposed alterations to dental office waiting areas, including whether to remove communal objects like magazines, television remote controls, and toys

 - Recommended training for dental staff about how to limit the spread of COVID-19

-Download our “Returning to Work: Dental Settings” guidance document today to learn how to resume dental services during COVID-19 safely.
+Download our “Back to Work Safely: Guidance for Dentist’s Offices and Facilities, 2nd edition” guidance document today to learn how to resume dental services during COVID-19 safely.